Editorial discipline and sourcing

 Source: https://publicationethics.org.
 Confidence: Verified.

 A correction without a process change is theater.
 A retraction stigmatized as failure produces under-disclosure.
-The COPE framing — corrections exist to fix the record, not punish — is the right disposition to import into Candid editorial process.
+The COPE framing — corrections exist to fix the record, not punish — is the right disposition to import into editorial process.
 The four-magnitude retraction discipline (typo / substantive / material / fundamentally wrong) explicitly adopts the COPE framing.

 Stats Candid will not quote (2026 catalogue)